-The Sachs Center has groups for adults and children with Autism.
+The Sachs Center has groups for autistic adults and children.
 Offering safe spaces for its members, and custom-designed group experiences, our groups allow teens and adults to connect and share their unique neurodiverse perspectives.

-The Sachs Center also has online support groups for adults with Autism Spectrum Disorder (ASD) .
+The Sachs Center also has online support groups for autistic adults.
 Call or email us for information on that group.

-We offer a unique group for African-Americans with ASD called BASE.
-The Black Autism Spectrum Experience (BASE) supports African-American adults with Autism Spectrum Disorder (ASD) .
+We offer a unique group for autistic African-Americans called BASE, the Black Autism Spectrum Experience.

-Social difficulties are often the most challenging obstacles for adults with ASD.
-This is compounded by a sense of rejection by the African American community, which has historically dismissed mental health problems like Autism.
+Social difficulties are often the most challenging obstacles for autistic adults.
+This is compounded by a sense of rejection by the African American community, which has historically dismissed mental health problems and neurodivergence.
 BASE group therapy sessions offer African-American individuals with shared struggles the opportunity to connect and learn skills that will help them better navigate future social situations.
 Group topics often include:

 - Understanding the feelings of being different.

 - Working with and mitigating pressures received from family and society.